-Moreover, companies listed on the Vienna Stock Exchange are subject to the obligation to make a mandatory bid in cases in which the controlling interest in a company changes.
-This is assumed to be the case if shares amounting to 30% of a company's share capital are acquired.
-The mandatory bid that must be made after this change in the controlling interest in a company must correspond as a minimum to the average stock market price of the share during the last six months or to the highest price of the last 12 months paid by the party gaining the controlling interest less a discount of 15%, if the price is higher than the aforementioned average.
-In the course of the implementation of the EC Takeover Directive, the price markdown of 15% will be abolished.
-Further changes are being prepared.
+Moreover, companies listed on the Vienna Stock Exchange with their registered office in the EU/EEA are subject to -following the Takeover Directive - a mandatory bid in cases in which the controlling interest in a company changes.
+This is assumed to be the case if shares amounting to 30% of a company's voting share capital are acquired directly or indirectly (actively).
+In the case of a stake greater than 26%, which does not yet trigger a mandatory bid, the voting rights of shares exceeding the secured blocking minority of 26% shall be suspended.
+A mandatory bid triggered by a change to the controlling interest of a company has to be a cash bid and must correspond as a minimum to the weighted average stock market price of the share during the last six months or to the highest price of the last 12 months paid by the party gaining the controlling interest if this price is higher.
+The discount of 15% permissible earlier has been abolished.

-The 15% discount may be excluded in the articles of incorporation and a number of listed companies have made use of this option.
-In the event of a takeover bid, the management board and the supervisory board are under the strict obligation to act impartially.
+In the event of a takeover bid, the management board and the supervisory board are strictly prohibited from preventing the bid and are under the obligation to act impartially.
 The takeover procedure is accompanied and monitored by the Takeover Commission, an independent public authority.
-A mandatory bid is also required if a shareholder owning a percentage of between 30% and

-50% buys 2% or more of the shares of a company within one year (creeping in).
+A mandatory bid is also required if a shareholder owning a percentage of between 30% and 50% acquires 2% additional or more of the shares of a company within one year (creeping in).
 Further information is available on the website of the Takeover Commission, www.takeover.at.
 Sections of the Takeover Act also apply to voluntary takeover bids even if there is no change in controlling interest.
+If a bidder reaches within its takeover bid 90%, the bidder may squeeze out the remaining shareholders at the offer price and takeover their shares (sell out).